frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 ## Electronics Mounting

-To make wiring the robot and later inspecting the wiring easier, enough space should be left around each component.
+To make wiring the robot and later inspecting the wiring easier, enough space should be left around each electrical component.
 You should work with your electrical teammates to determine the best location for the various control system parts.
-Teams will typically try to mount their electronics on the bellypan, permitted there is space.
+Teams typically try to mount their electronics on the bellypan, permitted there is space.

 <center><img src="\img\design-guide\stage2a\elec\elecPic.png" style="width:80%"></center>
 <center>*Layout of various different electronic components on a bellypan.*</center>

-One option for mounting the Power Distribution Panel (PDH), main breaker, and RoboRIO is provided in the example.
+One option for mounting the Power Distribution Panel (PDH), main breaker, and RoboRIO is provided in the below example.
 The `Electronic Mounting` Featurescript can be very useful for generating the mounting holes for electronics.
-If you cannot accurately manufacture mounting holes for electronics, VHB tape can be a good option for robustly securing your electronics.
+If you cannot accurately manufacture mounting holes for electronics, VHB tape (which comes in the Kit of Parts) can be a good option for robustly securing your electronics.

 <center>**Sample Electronics Mounting Slides**</center>
 <!-- Slideshow container -->